swcarpentry/make-novice/_episodes/02-makefiles.md

 >
 > Dependencies must form a directed acyclic graph.
 A target cannot
 > depend on a dependency which itself, or one of its dependencies,
 > depends on that target.
+If that happens the dependency will be
+> dropped.
 {: .callout}

-This rule is also an example of a rule that has no actions.
+The rule `dat` is also an example of a rule that has no actions.
 It is used purely to trigger the build of its dependencies, if needed.

 If we run,